bcneng/website/content/about.md

-BcnEng's Slack started as a solution for a communication problem between two ex-colleagues ([Sergio Moya](https://www.linkedin.com/in/smoya) and [Gonzalo Serrano](https://gon.cat)) that worked in the team in a Barcelona startup for years but parted ways for new jobs in November 2016.
+BcnEng's Slack started as a solution for a communication problem between two ex-colleagues ([Sergio Moya](https://www.linkedin.com/in/smoya) and [Gonzalo Serrano](https://gon.cat)) that worked in the same team in a Barcelona startup for years but parted ways for new jobs in November 2016.
 They wanted to keep being in touch as a group and found Slack was the solution.

-Months passed, and the community kept growing slowly but steady, till today, with more than 7K registered users and around 1.5K weekly active users.
+Months passed, and the community kept growing slowly but steadily, till today, with more than 8K registered users and around 1.5K weekly active users.

 ## The team